-Digital wallets store value in digital form and allow an individual to purchase an item online or send funds to friends or family.
-Depending on the type of digital wallet used, the information stored might include debit, credit, prepaid or loyalty card data as well as personal information of the card holder such as driver’s license, health card, loyalty card(s) and other ID documents.
-Use of tokens and cryptograms to authorize mobile payment transactions are now common to provide high class security.
+Digital wallets store the value in digital form and allow an individual to purchase an item online or send funds to friends or family.
+Depending on the type of digital wallet used, the information stored might include debit, credit, prepaid, or loyalty card data as well as personal information about the cardholder, such as a driver’s license, health card, loyalty card(s), and other ID documents.
+The use of tokens and cryptograms to authorize mobile payment transactions is now common to provide high-class security.

-Going back to detection (Velocity detection) and prevention (Security Certificates) method i.e. Certificates are issued by a trusted third party, a certificate authority (CA), which verifies the identity of the certificate’s holder.
+Going back to the detection (velocity detection) and prevention (security certificates) methods, certificates are issued by a trusted third party, a certificate authority (CA), which verifies the identity of the certificate’s holder.
 They are tamper-proof and cannot be forged.
-In reality velocity detection is defined as checking the historical shopping patterns of an individual and matching that record against their current purchases to detect if the number of orders by the cardholder match up or if there appears to be an irregularity.
+In reality, velocity detection is defined as checking the historical shopping patterns of an individual and matching that record against their current purchases to detect if the number of orders by the cardholder matches up or if there appears to be an irregularity.

 Few modes of Digital Payment

-- USSD – Unstructured Supplementary Service Data – Mobile banking for feature phones.
+- USSD (Unstructured Supplementary Service Data): mobile banking for feature phones

 ====================== About the Author =================================